cloudoperators/greenhouse-extensions/alerts/README.md

 **Step 1:**

-You can install the `alerts` package in your cluster by installing it with [Helm](https://helm.sh/docs/helm/helm_install) manually or let the Greenhouse platform lifecycle it for you automatically.
+You can install the `alerts` package in your cluster with [Helm](https://helm.sh/docs/helm/helm_install) manually or let the Greenhouse platform lifecycle it for you automatically.
 For the latter, you can either:
   1. Go to Greenhouse dashboard and select the **Alerts** Plugin from the catalog.
 Specify the cluster and required option values.
   2. Create and specify a `Plugin` resource in your Greenhouse central cluster according to the [examples](#examples).